The Safeguarding Board for Northern Ireland (SBNI) created the ‘Interfaith’ Sub-Group in May 2015.

 - To develop and share good practice arrangement and safeguarding resources suitable for use within this sector and encourage use across any Faith Group

-- To review the wider SBNI policies and procedures for their applicability across the Faith Group sector and to seek to ensure the dissemination and encourage adoption of same.
+- To review the wider SBNI policies and procedures for their applicability across the Faith Group sector and to seek to ensure the dissemination and encourage adoption of the same.

 - To identify local issues and develop safeguarding initiatives within Faith Groups and share across the wider SBNI membership